 So when I was able to schedule a 12-hour layover into our trip to London, we jumped at the chance to go back.
 We even sent a message to the restaurant on Facebook and they reserved a table for us, even though it was the day of the Irish Football Championships and Dublin was packed solid.

 2321 AZ-89A, Sedona, AZ USA

 We found this restaurant in Sedona using an old trick I learned from my father.
 I call it “The Question.”
-He always would ask hotel concierges about places to eat and they’d rattle off a list or would ask what type of food were we looking for.
+He always would ask hotel concierges about places to eat, and they’d rattle off a list or would ask what type of food we were looking for.
 My dad would then ask, “If you were in town and only had one night, where would you eat?”
 It was the question that led us to discover Bern’s Steakhouse in Tampa (on our list of favorite places to eat outside of Disney World), and it also led us to Dahl & DiLuca.

 We were visiting Sedona 11 years ago, on our first Adventures by Disney trip, and had a free night on the town.
 We asked for their recommendation and this was their answer to “the question.”
 We were not disappointed.

 When I was putting together our trip to the southwest, and it looked like Phoenix would be our starting point, I suggested we make an overnight stop in Sedona for dinner.
 Sharon agreed immediately.
 The restaurant is listed as casually elegant, so it’s a place you’d probably feel more comfortable wearing a nicer outfit instead of a t-shirt and jeans (but we’ve seen people there dressed that way).